Democratic Republic of the Congo

-Support from Planet Aid has been instrumental in starting the work of Humana People to People Congo, which is a locally registered development organization in operation since 2006.
-HPP-Congo is focused on addressing the extreme poverty that burdens the country and its people, reaching and assisting 300,000 individuals annually.
-Planet Aid currently supports HPP-Congo projects, focusing on community development, education, and food security.
+Support from Planet Aid has been instrumental in the work of Humana People to People Congo (HPP-Congo), focused on addressing the extreme poverty in its country.
+Planet Aid currently supports HPP-Congo projects focusing on education and community development.

 The DRC Ministry of Primary, Secondary, and Vocational Education entered into a pioneering agreement with HPP-Congo to establish 54 new teacher training colleges across the nation.
-The ministry has selected 27 rural provinces of the 30 educational provinces in which to establish the colleges.
-The first college was established in Mbakana in 2012 and graduated its first 30 students in 2014.
-The second group of students is expected to graduate in 2016.
+The first college was supported by Planet Aid and established in Mbakana in 2012.
+The first 30 students graduated in 2014.
+Read more about Teacher Training.

 Total Control of the Epidemic (TCE) is a Humana People to People intervention model that helps communities control major epidemics, such as HIV/AIDS, tuberculosis (TB), and malaria, that afflict many in developing countries.
 In 2019, the TCE Tonga Nzoto project was funded by the U.S. PEPFAR program via the U.S. Centers for Disease Control and Prevention and received support from Planet Aid.